Hurricane Erin weakens to Category 3 as forecasters wait for northward turn

 The storm's maximum sustained winds were 125 mph (205 kph) late Sunday morning, according to the National Hurricane Center in Miami.

 The winds decreased as the storm went through internal changes.
-Erin is expected to remain powerful for the next several days, forecasters said.
+Erin is expected to remain powerful for the next several days and is likely to strengthen again, forecasters said.

 “You’re dealing with a major hurricane.
 The intensity is fluctuating.
 It’s a dangerous hurricane in any event,” said Richard Pasch of the National Hurricane Center.